 "I hope to have a few minutes in the game next week against El Salvador in Washington.

 "We will fight for the World Cup."

-Last month the striker's Atleti side was just seconds away from a first ever Champions League crown before Sergio Ramos's last-minute header forced the tie into extra time.
+Last month the Brazil-born striker's Atleti side were just seconds away from a first ever Champions League crown before Sergio Ramos's last-minute header forced the tie into extra time.

-Real Madrid went on to beat Atletico 4-1 and Diego Costa says Carlo Ancelotti's men were lucky to win La Decima.
+Real Madrid went on to beat their city rivals 4-1 and Diego Costa says Carlo Ancelotti's men were lucky to win La Decima.